Breakdown Maintenance: Types, Benefits & Examples

 Any maintenance task can be simplified with a computerized maintenance management system (CMMS) software like Coast.
 Here are just a few examples of how you can simplify your breakdown maintenance activities using a CMMS:

-• Schedule maintenance on the fly with a simplified digital work order app to notify employees.
-Or schedule routine maintenance on important equipment if you are looking to take a more proactive approach.
+• Schedule maintenance on the fly with a simplified mobile maintenance app that notifies employees.
+Or schedule preventive maintenance on important equipment if you are looking to take a more proactive approach.

 • Have maintenance technicians collect and record real-time data about breakdowns across assets and when they occur for a more refined, analytics-backed maintenance strategy.